-In our Houston area vein clinics, we see many people with edema—swelling that’s a result of fluid build-up.
+In our Houston area vein clinics, we see many people with edema—which is swelling due to fluid build-up.
 Most of the patients we see for edema have swelling in their legs or feet; it’s because fluid has become trapped in the soft tissues of their legs due to malfunctioning valves in their veins.

 If you have swollen legs or feet, the edema could be a symptom of vein disease: when the valves in your leg veins weaken or fail, the blood can no longer be pumped properly out of your legs.
 This causes blood and fluid to stick around and, as the fluid builds up, your leg may begin to swell—hence, edema.

 Now this is the primary cause of swelling in a vein clinic, but other factors may leave you with edema as well.
-But, if your legs are swollen and you’ve ruled out the following potential causes, it’s a good idea to come and see us for a diagnostic ultrasound to rule out vein disease.
+However, if your legs are swollen and you don’t know why, you need to take action.
+First, rule out the causes we’re about to review.
+And if none of those make sense, come and see us for a diagnostic vein ultrasound.
+Because, even now, even in the time of COVID-19, it’s just not safe to ignore your vein health.

 Already ruled out these potential causes?
 It’s time to see your vein doc.
 Otherwise, check and see if: